 NFTs the Metaverse and Digital Identity

 “Will NFTs matter in the metaverse gaming and VR/AR worlds?”

 My answer was yes.
 But then I started wondering what that could mean.
 Imagine a 3D immersive environment along the lines of Second Life.
-You “decorate” your “home” with “art.”
-You pop up an obligatory Persistence of Memory Dali print.
+You “decorate” your “home” with “art” and pop up an obligatory Persistence of Memory Dali print.
 But is it “real,” and what does real even mean?
 There is only one original in the physical realm at the MOMA in NYC.
 But what about the various quality prints I can buy – at the MOMA, on Amazon, on the street.

 How do we know something is “authorized” or “authentic”?
 And now, let’s go digital, where data copying is free.

 How do people know what’s real when we’re in the digital realm?
 Naval Ravikant did an excellent job describing this idea on a recent podcast with Tim Ferriss and Chris Dixon.
 Your game or xR rig will tell you what’s “real” and what is a reproduction, copy or outright fake.

 My guess is that there will be a power law of NFT platforms and issuers considered “the real deal.”
 That is, a small number of NFT platforms/issuers that, when you query the detail behind that Dali on the wall, you say, “OMG – this isn’t a crappy print from the street, this one is from [NFT platform].”
 The rest will be the equivalent of the poster you can buy on the street for your dorm room.
 As Naval says in that podcast – it’s the “copy-and-paste jpeg” or the original.
 (Note: that world avocado image above is a copy-and-paste of an NFT).